abap2UI5/docs/docs/development/logging.md

 ---
 # Logging, BAL

 Logging is essential for developing end-user business processes.
-In ABAP systems, the standard tool for this purpose is the Business Application Log (BAL), supported in both on-premise systems and ABAP Cloud (via new APIs).
-With abap2UI5, you can use BAL functions just as you would in classic development and create a table with the entries or use predefined popups provided by the framework.
+In ABAP systems, the standard tool for this purpose is the Business Application Log (BAL), which is supported in both on-premise systems and ABAP Cloud.
+With abap2UI5, you can use BAL functions just as you would in classic development.
+Logs can be displayed in tables or using the predefined popups provided by the framework.

 ##### BAL Variables
 In ABAP classic, you can use the classic BAL function modules and display the BAL table with the popup `z2ui5_cl_pop_messages`: